mattjcurry/Presentations/Availability/Availability.md

 - Decouples service restoration from fixing root cause.
 - Provides silos for testing that impact a subset of traffic.
 - Humans can only impact 1/n of traffic.
-- Maintinence can be typically done without downtime.
+- Maintenance can be typically done without downtime.
 - Keeps complexity out of infrastructure by keeping clean separation of processing units.

 ---